Data Protection for Education

 The GDPR was enacted into UK Law as the Data Protection Act 2018.
-As for many organisations it imposes legal obligations on schools and the ways they must manage and process personal data.
+As for many organisations it imposes legal obligations for education and the ways they must manage and process personal data.

-The legislation gives the Information Commissioner’s Office (ICO) powers to impose significant financial penalties, Ofsted now includes data protection compliance within their inspection criteria and there is a greater chance of reputational damage from bad publicity.
+The legislation gives the Information Commissioner’s Office (ICO) powers to impose significant financial penalties, Ofsted now includes data protection compliance within their inspection criteria and there is a greater chance of reputational damage from bad publicity in education.

 WHAT DOES NEW DATA PROTECTION LEGISLATION MEAN FOR SCHOOLS?

 - have access to their personal data